top of page

 Rec Class Attendance- Students will get scored 1-5.
 Ex: If they missed their recreational classes 10 plus times- they automatically get a 1.
 They will receive a 5 if they only missed 2 or less times.

-Team/Class Attendance- Students will be scored 1-5.
+Team/Class Attendance- If applicable, sudents will be scored 1-5.
 Ex: If they missed ANY team practice without a 24 hour notice, they automatically cannot get higher than 3.
 If they were late for their team practices 2 or more times, they automatically get a 3.
 If they missed a team practice and we were not notified in advance, by a parent- they will get a 1 in this section.

 Intensives- Students will be scored 1-5.
 IF they left or quit during 2+ workouts during their intensives, they will automatically get a 3.
 If they participated and worked really hard during their intensives, they receive a 5.